nawawy/midas_task/README.md

 5. Save Output: Stores the chunks in a JSONL file for further processing.

 6. Embeddings: Optionally stores the chunks in ChromaDB for efficient retrieval.

+---

+### Documentation
+#### You can find a file named Documentation.md that contains all of the code documentation and explaination